-Family Resource Educator - Our Family Resource Educator provides direct support to the families served at the licensed childcare centers (preschool only) and licensed preschool program sites to improve child outcomes.
+Family Resource Educator - Our Family Resource Educator provides direct support to the families served at the licensed childcare and preschool program sites to improve child outcomes.
 They work in partnership with program staff to create a supportive, fun, safe, welcoming, and inclusive environment for all participants and their families.

 Community Center Staff - Each program is linked to a specific Community Center.
 For questions about registration, payments, scholarships, DCYF subsidies, or facility-related matters, please reach out to the Community Center Coordinator, Assistant Coordinator, or Recreation Attendant for assistance.